Ixilthrin/FlashBang_initial_repo/README.md

 This program is composed of multiple sub-programs, each progressively exploring OpenGL.
 For example, program number 1 simply displays a triangle.

+Note:  The latest and greatest is program 10, which is a card simulator.
+It features variable width cards, supports back side of cards, animated card flipping, transparency, and the ability to move cards around to be able to explain ideas and review concepts (much like using index cards but with more features).

 See the main function in main.cpp that has a hard-coded switch for the current program.
 Change the program number to run the one you want.